Types of marketing collateral:

 You can use them to recap or detail highlights from an event your company has hosted.
 Creating a magazine for a past event is also a good way for to archive it for those who were interested but didn’t have the chance to attend.

-They can also be used to promote upcoming events.
-You can give your audiences a glimpse into what they can expect from the event, the kind of speakers who will be there, and location details.
+You can also use them to promote upcoming events by giving your audience a glimpse into what they can expect from the event, the kind of speakers who will be there, and location details.

 Missed an event?
 Just read about it